Sabkha Zamoul: Topography, geology and hydrography

 The site is situated within a natural depression on sedimentary terrain, which is characterised by saline soils and soft silt.
 The topography is shaped by the mountains that encircle the lake.
 Of particular note are the mountains of Hanout Kabir (1100 meters), El Kantas Ali (997 meters), Kadia El Kalab (1016 meters), Little Tarbent (1062 meters), and Tarbent (1124 meters).
 The lake is replenished by precipitation that percolates through an 8,900-hectare catchment area, and the site also functions as a repository for wastewater from a number of smaller neighboring communities.

 Location

 The lake is situated on National Road 3, which connects Aïn M'lila to Batna.
-It is located 17 kilometers south of Aïn M'lila city and 10 kilometers east of Souk Naamane municipality, in close proximity to the Tinselt Shatt.
+It is located 17 kilometers south of Aïn M'lila city and 10 kilometers east of Souk Naamane municipality, near the Tinselt Shatt.
 This site was classified as a Ramsar site in 2004.
 The southern shore of the lake is situated at a distance of 200 meters from the municipality of Ouled Zouaï.
 The districts of Souk Naamane and Aïn Kechra District in Oum El Bouaghi assume administrative responsibility for Sabkha Zamoul.